thenewboston-blockchain/thenewboston-js/docs.md

 ## Getting Started

 Currently, the only way to use the library is to clone the repository and download the files while loading them into your project.
-We will upload this the library is uploaded to [npm](https://npmjs.com).
+We will upload this the library to [npm](https://npmjs.com).

 > For simplicity, we will not be including `import` or `require` statements in our examples.